Why work with us?

 Although you will work with one outstanding dietitian you get the benefit of combined expertise of all of us because we work collaboratively.

-We are a weight inclusive and HAES (Health at Every Size) practice.
+We are a gender affirming, weight inclusive and HAES (Health at Every Size) practice.

 Non-diet dietitians speak the truth